 Pathways To Children, in collaboration with the University of Minnesota School of Public Health, sponsors field/research projects for graduate students.
 Our first project, a needs assessment of health priorities of parents and children served by Jan Seva School in Kolkata, India, developed by Colleen Longacre, won two PhD level awards in the School of Public Health Research Day competition held in April.
 Read further for details of awards and comments by Colleen.

-Due to extreme drought and famine in Ethiopia, some of our plans have changed.
+Due to extreme drought, famine and recently violence in Ethiopia, some of our plans have changed.
 Please read more for details!

 Grace Strangis and Pathways to Children were recently awarded the Pope Francis Award by Our Lady of Lourdes Church.
 In addition, Catholic Spirit publishes article on Cristo Rey student mission trip to Colombia

 It has been a busy and exciting year for Pathways to Children!

 16 students from Cristo Rey Jesuit High School are currently in Bogota, Colombia.
 Read more about our travels!

 Congratulations to Pathways' Founder, Grace Strangis, on receiving a 2015 U of MN SPH Community Partner STAR Award!